Illustration of laptop with envelop on it next to a globe

 If you need to take a test, consider your ideal test dates and plan out a study schedule.
 Allowing time for retesting can reduce pressure on test day and will give you a chance to improve your score if you’re unsatisfied.

-The Carlson School will allow you to defer admissions for up to one academic year so you can get your career, financial, and personal affairs in order.
+Minnesota Carlson will allow you to defer admissions for up to one academic year so you can get your career, financial, and personal affairs in order.
 We also automatically consider all applicants for academic scholarships you’re eligible for—so apply early.

 Many business schools in the U.S. require international applicants to meet additional admissions requirements.
 Most commonly, you’ll need to demonstrate English language proficiency since all classes and coursework will be in English.
 Make sure you know which tests programs prefer you to take and if there are any minimum test scores.